-Sarah and Jeff didn’t waste any space when they created this dream boutique hotel in Raleigh NC.
+Sarah and Jeff didn't waste any space when they created this dream boutique hotel in Raleigh NC.
 Including the basement!
-They put a comfy couch, their family piano, and several chairs in an area that’s a perfect suite for a wedding, place for corporate meeting, or simply an area perfect for guests to play the piano or read a book.
+They put a comfy couch, their family piano, and several chairs in an area that's a perfect suite for a wedding, a place for corporate meetings, or simply an area perfect for guests to play the piano or read a book.
 Sarah even played part of a song for us on the piano!

 Something else we love about this space is the books and notepad carefully placed on a table.
-The notepad, like so many details at Heights House Hotel, were custom designed for the boutique hotel.
+The notepad, like so many details at Heights House Hotel, was custom designed for the boutique hotel.

 Hidden Nook in the New Suite Area